KarlOlson/Seed_scalable_complete/README.md

 ## Changes to base SEED Simulator

 Note this is currently deployed in the base SEED environment only and not converted to the cloudlab deployment yet.
 You should be able to deploy 60-ish nodes on a laptop that has dedicated 8GB of RAM to the environment.
+NOTE: LINE NUMBERS NO LONGER MATCH AFTER CHANGES.
+NEED TO UPDATE BELOW:

 1. Added startup scripts to `docker.py` compiler for proxy and ganache (lines `41-71`) and added their startup to the start.sh script (lines `869-877`).
 2. Edited `docker.py` compiler lines `889-909` to add base image configuration to each docker device in the network.
 This includes all software and packages necessary to run blockchain, smart contract and proxy actions.